GabrielSlima/blog/articles/clean-code-is-important-to-know.md

     <p>
         The overall objective of today's article is to summarize important topics you need to know to start writing clean code.
-It's important to understand that a clean code is not attached to a specific language or thecnology.
+It's important to understand that a clean code is not attached to a specific language or technology.
 Clean code is all about communication through the tools you already knows, but using principles and desing patterns to better reveal your intentions.
     </p>
     <p>